owulveryck/blog/content/post/simple-rnn-in-go.md

 A couple of months ago, I have attented to the Google Cloud Next 17 event in London.
 Among the talks about SRE, and keynotes, I've had the chance to listen to Martin Gorner's excellent introduction: [TensorFlow and Deep Learning without a PhD, Part 2](https://www.youtube.com/watch?v=fTUwdXUFfI8).
 If you don't want to look at the video, here is a quick summary:

-_a 100 of lines of python are reading all of Shakespeare's playsr;, it learns his stysle, and then generates a brand new play from scratch._
+_a 100 of lines of python are reading all Shakespeare's plays;, it learns his stysle, and then generates a brand new play from scratch._

 Of course, when you are not data-scientist (and I am not), this looks pretty amazing (and a bit magical).

 Back home, I have told my friend how amazing it was.
 I have downloaded the code from [github](https://github.com/martin-gorner/tensorflow-rnn-shakespeare), installed tensorflow, and played my Shakespeare to show them.
-They told me: _and you know how this works?
-Well...._
+They told me:

+- _and you know how this works?_
+- _Well..._ let's be honnest, I had only a vague idea.

 It was about something called "Recurrent Neural Networks".
-Then I dived into the internet...
+I dived into the internet...
 100 lines of python shouldn't be hard to understand and reproduce...
 It took me months to be able to write this post.
 I hope I will be as helpful to you as it is to me.

 ## The RNN and I, first episode of a time-serie